Building Update

 Monday, March 17, 12 pm

-Join us for a traditional Irish meal and music on St. Patrick’s Day.
+Join us for a traditional Irish meal and music with Will Wright and his daughter Julia on St. Patrick’s Day.
 Our menu consists of corned beef and cabbage, boiled potatoes and carrots, whole grain roll, short bread cookies and fresh fruit served buffet style.
 RSVP in advance by calling Cory, 802-457-3277.

 Dartmouth Aging Resource Center Presents: